okh252/Olivia-Holmes/README.md

  <summary>Training and Labs Completed </summary>
  <details>
   <ul><li> Linux Community and a Career in Open Source</li>
-     - Linux Evolution and Operating Systems
+     - Linux Evolution and Operating Systems <br>
-     - Major Open-Source Applications
+     - Major Open-Source Applications <br>
-     - Open Source Software and Licensing
+     - Open Source Software and Licensing  <br>
-     - ICT Skills and Working in Linux
+     - ICT Skills and Working in Linux <br>
   <li> Finding your Way on a Linux System </li>
-     - Command Line Basics
+     - Command Line Basics <br>
-     - Using the Command Line to Get Help
+     - Using the Command Line to Get Help <br>
-     - Using Directories and Listing Files
+     - Using Directories and Listing Files <br>
-     - Creating, Moving, and Deleting Files
+     - Creating, Moving, and Deleting Files <br>
-  <li> The Power of the COmmand Line </li>
+  <li> The Power of the Command Line </li>
-     - Archiving Files on Command Line
+     - Archiving Files on Command Line <br>
-     - Searching and Extraacting Data from Files
+     - Searching and Extraacting Data from Files <br>
-     - Turing COmmands into a Script
+     - Turing COmmands into a Script <br>
   <li> The Linux Operating System </li>
-     - Choosing an Operating Systme
+     - Choosing an Operating Systme <br>
-     - Understanding Computer Hardware
+     - Understanding Computer Hardware <br>
-     - Where Data is Stored
+     - Where Data is Stored <br>
-     - Your Computer on the Network
+     - Your Computer on the Network <br>
   <li> Security and File Permissions </li>
-     - Basic Security and Identifiying User Types
+     - Basic Security and Identifiying User Types <br>
-     - Creating Groups and Users
+     - Creating Groups and Users <br>
-     - Managing File Permissions and Ownership
+     - Managing File Permissions and Ownership <br>
-     - Special Directories and Files
+     - Special Directories and Files <br>
   </ul>
   </details>